 Besides these eligibility criteria, in procedures allowing for a pre-qualification phase, contracting authorities may establish criteria to evaluate bidders' technical and financial capacity.
-These criteria may include factors linked to the bidder and not to the bid to be presented, as in the European directives.
+These may include factors linked to the bidder and not to the bid to be presented, as is the case in the European directives.